 What are the major federal excise taxes, and how much money do they raise?

 Excise taxes are narrowly based taxes on consumption, levied on specific goods, services, and activities.
-They can be either a per-unit tax (such as the per-gallon tax on gasoline) or a percentage of price (such as the airline ticket tax).
+They can be either a per unit tax (such as the per gallon tax on gasoline) or a percentage of price (such as the airline ticket tax).
 Generally, excise taxes are collected from producers or wholesalers, and are embedded in the price paid by final consumers.

-This revenue is either transferred to the general fund or allocated to trust funds dedicated to specified purposes.
+Excise tax revenue is either transferred to the general fund or allocated to trust funds dedicated to specified purposes.
 General fund excise taxes account for roughly 40 percent of total excise receipts, with the remaining 60 percent going to trust funds.

-Excise taxes dedicated to trust funds finance transportation and well as environmental- and health-related spending.
-The Highway Trust Fund and the Airport and Airway Trust Fund account for almost 90 percent of trust fund excise tax receipts, mostly from taxes on gasoline and other transportation fuels (Highway Trust Fund), and air travel (Airport and Airway Trust Fund).
+Excise taxes dedicated to trust funds finance transportation as well as environmental- and health-related spending.
+The Highway Trust Fund and the Airport and Airway Trust Fund account for over 90 percent of trust fund excise tax receipts, mostly from taxes on gasoline and other transportation fuels (Highway Trust Fund), and air travel (Airport and Airway Trust Fund).

 Excise Taxes Dedicated to the Highway Trust Fund